castorini/anserini/docs/regressions-msmarco-passage-doc2query.md

 # Anserini: Regressions for [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking)

-This page documents regression experiments for the MS MARCO Passage Retrieval Task with doc2query expansions, as proposed in the following paper:
+This page documents regression experiments for the MS MARCO Passage Retrieval Task with doc2query expansions (also called doc2query-base) , as proposed in the following paper:

-+ Rodrigo Nogueira, Wei Yang, Jimmy Lin, Kyunghyun Cho.
-[Document Expansion by Query Prediction.](https://arxiv.org/abs/1904.08375) _arxiv:1904.08375_
+> Rodrigo Nogueira, Wei Yang, Jimmy Lin, and Kyunghyun Cho.
+[Document Expansion by Query Prediction.](https://arxiv.org/abs/1904.08375) arXiv:1904.08375, 2019.

 These experiments are integrated into Anserini's regression testing framework.
 For more complete instructions on how to run end-to-end experiments, refer to [this page](experiments-doc2query.md).